hemisemidemipresent/cyberquincy/parser/README.md

 }
 ```

-The following guidelines will reference the above example.
+The following parser usage guidelines will reference the above example.

 **Requirements**

 1. Must either call `.parse()` or `.parseAnyOrder()` on the global `CommandParser` module.
 2. Arguments must be `args, Parser1, Parser2, ...
 ParserN`
-3. `args.length` does not need to equal the number of parsers supplied because of optional arguments
-4. The default value for `OptionalParser` must be a valid option that the parser accepts from the user
+3. The default value for `OptionalParser` must be a value that the wrapped parser would accept as an argument.

 **Options**